NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/DeviceCredentials.rst

 .. note::

-   Note that this action will create a user with full access rights to the account, and therefore it must be created only in an account dedicated for the *nRF Asset Tracker*.
+   Generation of the CA certificate will create a user with full access rights to the account, and therefore it must be created only in an account dedicated for the *nRF Asset Tracker*.

 It is recommended to use your `own Certificate Authority (CA) <https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-your-own.html>`_ to create certificates for your devices since it allows generating *device certificates* offline.